InfVSR: Toward Consistency-Driven Streaming Generative Video Super-Resolution

 \textbf{Temporal Consistency.} Given the importance of temporal consistency in VSR, we evaluate it from both pixel-level and semantic-level perspectives.
 We visualize the temporal profile in Fig.~\ref{fig:tempfile}, where our method exhibits significantly smoother and more coherent transitions over time.
-Results for VBench metrics are presented in Tab.~\ref{tab:sc_bc_ms} , where our method achieves top-1 or top-2 performance both under full-temporal settings (e.g., UDM10) and progressive patch aggregation pipelines (e.g., MovieLQ).
+Results for VBench metrics are presented in Tab.~\ref{tab:sc_bc_ms}, where our method achieves top-1 or top-2 performance both under full-temporal settings (e.g., UDM10) and progressive patch aggregation pipelines (e.g., MovieLQ).
 These results highlight the strength of our framework in preserving semantic consistency across long-range sequences.
-Fig.~\ref{fig:visualcomp} also illustrates our consistency in identity preserving across chunks by stacking the red line across frames.
+Fig.~\ref{fig:visualcomp} also illustrates our consistency in identity preserving across chunks with multi-frame comparisons.

 \textbf{Efficiency.} We compare our method against both multi-step and single-step baselines in terms of runtime (s) and peak memory usage (GB) in Tab.~\ref{tab_runtime}.
 All experiments are conducted on a single NVIDIA A800-80G GPU for fair comparison.
 On 720p videos with 33 frames, our method takes only 6.82 seconds, which is 58× faster than the multi-step method MGLD-VSR~\citep{mgldvsr} and 5.48× faster than the recent prevailing one-step method, SeedVR2~\citep{seedvr2}.
 For long videos (e.g., 100 frames), our memory usage remains constant, and runtime grows linearly with respect to the input length, while still being significantly faster than existing methods.
 These results demonstrate the high efficiency and scalability of our autoregressive design.